techmannih/helper/docs/OVERVIEW.md

 ## Development Workflow

 - **New Features:** Create a new branch for your feature.
-Implement the necessary changes in the appropriate directories (e.g., `packages/nextjs/app` for UI components, `packages/nextjs/lib` for backend logic).
-Add corresponding tests in the `packages/nextjs/tests` directory.
+Implement the necessary changes in the appropriate directories (e.g., `app` for UI components, `lib` for backend logic).
+Add corresponding tests in the `tests` directory.
 Create a changeset to document your changes.
 - **Bug Fixes:** Follow the same process as new features, but focus on resolving the specific issue and adding tests to prevent regressions.
 - **Testing:** Run tests before submitting a pull request.
 Use `pnpm test` to run all tests or target specific files using Vitest CLI arguments.
 - **Code Style:** Follow the existing code style and conventions.
 Use ESLint to ensure consistent code quality.